jkva/jkva.github.io/_posts/2015-07-27-great-talks-at-amsterdamx.md

 Having not attended an [AmsterdamX](http://amsterdamx.pm.org/) meetup for a while, I had heard that tonight's one featured a talk on Perl support for IntelliJ IDEA.
 I was not disappointed, what a great bunch of talks.

-## Eli Abramovitch - Breathing life into perl with an Intellij Plugin
+## Eli Abramovitch - Breathing life into perl with an IntelliJ Plugin

 Eli spoke enthusiastically about the recent development of Perl support in the IntelliJ IDE and showed a real live demo of syntax support, type inference, autocompletion, and more.
 I was especially impressed by the speed!